Croatia

 Current environmental issues affecting the Croatian people: improving air pollution in urban settings and emissions from neighboring countries; surface water pollution in the Danube River Basin.

-Google maps Croatia
+Google Maps Croatia

 The capital and other divisions